FK Čukarički: Stadium

 Čukarički Stadium, also known as Stadion na Banovom brdu, was inaugurated in 1969 and has an all-seated capacity of 4,070.

+Supporters

-The supporters are known as Brđani, a colloquial name attributed to people from Belgrade residential area known as Banovo Brdo where the club offices and the stadium are located.
-The group was formed in 1991.
+The supporters are known as Brđani Revolt, the official fan club was formed in 1991, the group was unofficially disbanded in 2005 after the death of 2 fans, but the group is still active to this day but in smaller numbers.
+The name is attributed to people from Belgrade residential area known as Banovo Brdo where the club offices and the stadium are located.